 South Sudan: Overview

-Less publicized than the conflict in Darfur to the north, the humanitarian crisis in South Sudan after more than four decades of conflict, is arguably as urgent.
-The First and Second Sudanese Civil Wars between North and South Sudan spanned most of the last 50 years.
+Country History: The First and Second Sudanese Civil Wars between North and South Sudan spanned most of the last 50 years.
 The latter claimed nearly two million lives and left four million others homeless.
 The civil war ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA), giving South Sudan autonomy and its people the right to self-determination through a referendum on independence after six years.
 The referendum took place in January 2011 and the Republic of South Sudan became a sovereign state on July 9, 2011.
-However, despite many successes under the CPA, South Sudan remains one of the most underdeveloped areas in the world.
+However, despite many successes under the CPA, South Sudan has recenlty returned to violence and remains one of the most underdeveloped areas in the world.

 International Medical Corps began implementing programs in South Sudan more than a decade before the CPA was signed.
 Early programs focused on delivery of primary and secondary health services, as well as the reduction of neglected tropical diseases including River Blindness (Onchocerciasis) and Sleeping Sickness (Trypanosomiasis) among others.

-International Medical Corps works in rural and urban areas focusing on improving immediate and long-term health service provision.
-Our work in 49 primary and secondary health facilities impacts nine counties across four states on both sides of the Nile River.
+Response: Today, International Medical Corps works in rural and urban areas focusing on improving immediate and long-term health service provision.
+Our work in 87 primary and secondary health facilities impacts 11 counties across 6 states on both sides of the Nile River.
 Through these and other structures, International Medical Corps serves more than 483,000 refugees, returnees, and other vulnerable populations with a fully integrated package of public health services such as primary health care (including maternal and child health), secondary health care, HIV/AIDS, nutrition, Water/Sanitation, and capacity building programs.